-(1) A person is a close contact if before, on or after the commencement of this Order:

-- (a) an officer or nominated representative of the Department makes a determination that the person is a close contact of a diagnosed person or a probable case, including in the event of an outbreak, and has given that person a notice of the determination in accordance with subclause (2); or - (b) the person has spent more than four hours in an indoor space at a private residence, accommodation premises or care facility with a diagnosed person or a probable case during their infectious period. - (2) For the purposes of subclause (1)(a), the notice: - (a) may be given orally or in writing, and, if given orally, must be confirmed in writing as soon as reasonably practicable; and - (b) is not required to be in a particular form.
+- (1) A person is a close contact if before, on or after the commencement of this Order: - (a) an officer or nominated representative of the Department makes a determination that the person is a close contact of a diagnosed person or a probable case, including in the event of an outbreak, and has given that person a notice of the determination in accordance with subclause (2); or - (b) the person has spent more than four hours in an indoor space at a private residence, accommodation premises or care facility with a diagnosed person or a probable case during their infectious period; and - (c) the person is not a recent confirmed case. - (2) For the purposes of subclause (1)(a), the notice: - (a) may be given orally or in writing, and, if given orally, must be confirmed in writing as soon as reasonably practicable; and - (b) is not required to be in a particular form.